-As of December 31, 2016, we had 284 customers in a wide variety of industries, of which 228 customers were commercial and 56 customers were government or non-commercial entities.
+As of December 31, 2016, we had 280 customers in a wide variety of industries, of which 225 customers were commercial and 55 customers were government or non-commercial entities.
 Our customers include financial services, healthcare, government, telecommunications, media, energy, manufacturing and transportation organizations.
 As of December 31, 2016, 32% of our commercial customers were Global 2000 organizations, and included 37 Fortune 500 companies, six of the largest 25 global financial services firms by 2016 revenue and eight of the 30 largest global healthcare companies by 2016 revenue.
 We determined relevant global financial services and healthcare companies by referencing certain independent industry data from S&P Global Market Intelligence.
 Customers receive all of the modules and functionality of our platform with their initial subscription, which facilitates the seamless creation of new applications.
 Many of our customers begin by building a single application and grow to build dozens of applications on our platform, which implicitly reduces the per-user cost of each application.
-Generally, the development of new applications results in the expansion of our user base within an organization and a corresponding increase in revenue to us because we charge subscription fees on a per-user basis.
+Generally, the development of new applications results in the expansion of our user base within an organization and a corresponding increase in revenue to us because we charge subscription fees on a per-user basis for the significant majority of our customer contracts.

 We believe that we have a significant market opportunity in helping organizations accelerate their digital transformation by leveraging our low-code software development platform.
-Our current core software markets, which include the markets for low-code development platforms, case management software, business process management and platform-as-a-service, represented a combined \$21.8 billion market opportunity in 2016 and are expected to represent a combined \$39.2 billion market opportunity in the near term.
+Our current core software markets, which include the markets for low-code development platforms, case management software, business process management and platform-as-a-service, are expected to represent a combined \$24.0 billion market opportunity in 2017 and a combined \$40.0 billion market opportunity in the near term.
 In addition to our current core software markets, we believe that our platform better meets the needs that have been historically addressed by manually-developed custom enterprise software, which represented a \$149 billion market in 2016.